 Postgraduate bursaries and scholarships (UK/EU)

-You do not need to do anything, we will automatically check whether you may be eligible for these awards.
-Please be aware that in the processing of these awards we will use data that contains information regarding your qualifications and previous education provider, your postcode prior to commencing your studies, and your disability (as declared to the University upon enrollment).
+Unless otherwise stated, you do not need to apply for these awards, we will automatically check whether you may be eligible.
+Please be aware that in the processing of these awards we will use data that contains information regarding your qualifications and previous education provider, your postcode prior to commencing your studies, and your disability (as declared to the University upon enrolment).
 For more information on how Keele University handles your data please check our Privacy Notice.

 This a £500 tuition fee waiver for UK/EU students taking a taught postgraduate course at Keele University who attained first class honours in their first degree.